-Appointment and Activities of the RPT Committee On 25 May 2017, the Board of Directors appointed the Related-Party Transactions Committee currently in office, which is composed of Independent Directors Mr. Ernesto Albanese, Ms. Elisabetta Ripa and Mr. Francesco Umile Chiappetta (Coordinator of the Committee).
-It should be noted that two members of the RTP Committee (i.e. Mr. Francesco Umile Chiappetta and Mr. Ernesto Albanese) are directors from the minority list.
+Appointment and Activities of the RPT Committee On 25 May 2017, the Board of Directors appointed the Related-Party Transactions Committee currently in office, which is composed of Independent Directors Ernesto Albanese, Elisabetta Ripa and Francesco Umile Chiappetta (Coordinator of the Committee).
+It should be highlighted that two members of the RTP Committee (i.e. Francesco Umile Chiappetta and Ernesto Albanese) are directors from the minority list.

-During the Year, the Related-Party Transaction Committee met 6 times (with an average duration of the meeting of 2 hours and 30 minutes approximately).
+The Related-Party Transaction Committee met on 22 November 2018, 29 November 2018 and 4 February 2019 (with an average duration of the meeting of 1 hour and 30 minutes approximately).

-For the year 2018, the RPT Committee will be allocated 30,000 Euros for its ordinary operation, within the indicative limits of the amount allocated by the Board of Directors at its meeting on 19 December 2017, without prejudice to the absence of expenditure limits for the use of independent consultants by the Related-Party Transaction Committee, pursuant to art.
+For the year 2019, the RPT Committee will be allocated 30,000 Euros for its ordinary operation, within the indicative limits of the amount allocated by the Board of Directors at its meeting on 18 December 2018, without prejudice to the absence of expenditure limits for the use of independent consultants by the Related-Party Transaction Committee, pursuant to art.
 6.3.1 of the RPT Procedure.